 Cambria and Indiana Counties

 As Pennsylvania's 2020 Trail of the Year and a federally designated National Recreation Trail, the 46-mile Ghost Town Trail is simply spectacular, brimming with beautiful scenery and history.
-The trail has an abundance of mountain streams, stands of rhododendrons, dozens of wildflower species, and riparian woodlands, along with numerous remnants of the coal mining and now abandoned coal-mining towns that attesting to the area’s rich industrial history.
+The trail has an abundance of mountain streams, stands of rhododendrons, dozens of wildflower species, and riparian woodlands, along with numerous remnants of the coal mining and now abandoned coal-mining towns that attest to the area’s rich industrial history.
 Comprised of hard-packed limestone, the trail has an easy grade, promising a wonderful ride.

 2. McClintock Trail